-Buckwheat is perfect for a Candida diet because its filling yet contains few carbohydrates and is gluten-free.
+Buckwheat is a really useful ingredient for anyone’s low sugar eating plan.
+Unlike grains such as wheat and rye, buckwheat is an approved food for the Candida diet.
+It’s filling and satisfying, yet it contains very few carbohydrates and is gluten-free.
 In fact, buckwheat groats are actually not even classified as a grain.
-They are really fruit seeds that are distantly related to rhubarb.
+They are really fruit seeds that are distantly related to rhubarb, and they are usually referred to as a pseudo-grain.

 Buckwheat is highly nutritious too.
 It contains a wide range of micronutrients like manganese, copper, magnesium and phosphorus.
 It is also high in fiber.
-This simple breakfast is very satisfying and takes just a few minutes to prepare!
+This simple breakfast recipe is very satisfying, great for your health and digestion, and it takes just a few minutes to prepare!

 Buckwheat And Eggs